Internet Explorer 9: Tracking Protection

 The other method is the use of a Do Not Track header and DOM property.
 Browser requests from Internet Explorer 9 include this header whenever a TPL is selected.
-Websites that follow this header should not deliver tracking mechanisms in their websites.
-At the moment following this header is a voluntary code of conduct but this method could in future be enforced by government legislation.
+Websites that follow this header were expected to not deliver tracking mechanisms in their websites.
+Adding support to the header was voluntary and is deprecated as of 2025.

 These tracking protection methods were submitted to W3C for standardization.

 Malware protection

 Internet Explorer 9 uses layered protection against malware.
 It uses technical measures to protect its memory like the DEP/NSX protection, Safe Exception handlers (SafeSEH) and ASLR protection used in Internet Explorer 8.

 In addition to those existing forms of memory protection, Internet Explorer 9 now opts-in to SEHOP (Structured Exception Handler Overwrite Protection) which works by validating the integrity of the exception handling chain before dispatching exceptions.
 This helps ensure that structured exception handling cannot be used as an exploit vector, even when running outdated browser add-ons that have not been recompiled to take advantage of SafeSEH.

 In addition, Internet Explorer 9 is compiled with the new C++ compiler provided with Visual Studio 2010.
 This compiler includes a feature known as Enhanced GS, also known as Stack Buffer Overrun Detection, which helps prevent stack buffer overruns by detecting stack corruption and avoiding execution if such corruption is encountered.

 Internet Explorer 8 used SmartScreen technology, which, according to Microsoft, was successful against phishing or other malicious sites and in blocking of socially engineered malware.
 In Internet Explorer 9, the protection against malware downloads is extended with SmartScreen Application Reputation.
 This warns downloaders if they are downloading an application without a safe reputation from a site that does not have a safe reputation.

 In late 2010, the results of browser malware testing undertaken by NSS labs were published.
 The study looked at the browser's capability to prevent users following socially engineered links of a malicious nature and downloading malicious software.
 It did not test the browser's ability to block malicious web pages or code.